YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/README.md

 **Properties**:

-The properties category display any Property that is defined in the Visual Effect Graph Blackboard as an Exposed Property.
-Every property can be overridden from its default value in order to customize the Visual Effect instance in the scene.
+The properties category **display any Property that is defined in the Visual Effect Graph Blackboard as an Exposed Property**. \
+**Every property can be overridden from its default valu**e in order to customize the Visual Effect instance in the scene.
 Some properties can also be edited using Gizmos directly in the scene.

 | Item | Description |
 | --- | --- |